-Sociologist Ronald L. Pitzer says: “All too often, efforts by children and teens to communicate intense feelings are minimised, denied, rationalised, or ignored by parents.”
+Sociologist Ronald L. Pitzer says: “All too often, efforts by children and teenagers to communicate intense feelings are minimised, denied, rationalised, or ignored by parents.”

 Reassure your child that you understand, that you will never laugh or dismiss their feelings; can you give them an example of when you felt similarly?

 “It isn’t really that bad.”